 GE will also be conducting certain Remedial Action items identified in the final design in the fall of 2012.
 These items include the construction of the alternative parking in the Keyes Field, addressing contamination on a residential lot on Keyes Drive and relocation of telephone poles on both the Elm and Mill Street Areas.

 Groundwater: Since late 2007, GE has been performing quarterly groundwater monitoring of the contaminated groundwater at the site.
 This will continue until the remedy has been constructed and a long term monitoring program can be implemented.

-OU2: Since May of 2004, the US Army Corp of Engineers (ACE) has sampled the sediment in the Souhegan River to determine the current status of the PCB contamination in those sediments adjacent to the site.
+Since May of 2004, the US Army Corp of Engineers (ACE) has sampled the sediment in the Souhegan River to determine the current status of the PCB contamination in those sediments adjacent to the site.
 Based on this data, it was determined that additional data was needed.
 In 2006 and 2007, additional sediment and fish tissue data were collected through a collective effort with both GE and the EPA, along with the ACE, US Fish & Wildlife and NOAA.
 Using the most recent data, baseline human health and ecological risk assessments were finalized for release in 2011 along with a Remedial Investigation report summarizing the OU2 data collection efforts.
 In summary, human health risks were found to be unacceptable for ingestion of contaminated fish and for direct contact to contaminated sediments through recreational activities.
-The ACE has submitted for EPA review a technology screening memorandum which is the first phase in developing various alternatives to address risks posed by PCBs in the River.
-The ACE and its contractor, Watermark are completing the Feasibility Study which evaluates alternatives to address the risks posed by the contaminated sediments, for preparation and release of a Proposed Plan for OU2 in 2013.
+The EPA is currently completing a Feasibility Study.
+A Proposed Plan is expected in late 2015.